 Where to Stay

 Check out Port A RV Resort, just a stone’s throw from Port Aransas.
-WiFi and cable are part of your amenities while you stay at Port A. You can relax by the temperature-controlled pool and spa or head out to the beach.
-Here, you can drive on the 6 miles of beach and enjoy the warm waters of the gulf.
-At $749 per month, plus $100 for electricity, Port A is a great place for the sand and sea lover.
+WiFi and cable are among the amenities you will have while you stay at Port A. You can relax by the temperature-controlled pool and spa or head out to the beach.

 5. Louisiana: Midway RV Park & Marina

-Don’t forget the great state of Louisiana as a possible snowbird locale and a great place to find some of the cheapest snowbird RV destinations in the sunbelt.
+Don’t forget the great state of Louisiana as a possible snowbird locale and also a great place to find some of the cheapest snowbird RV destinations in the sunbelt.

 Natchitoches is a favorite destination with so much history to explore.
-Check out the oldest general store in Louisiana, Kaffie Frederick General Mercantile, established in 1863 at the height of the civil war.
+Check out the oldest general store in Louisiana, Kaffie Frederick General Mercantile, established in 1863 at the height of the Civil War.
 This is a must-see and a great place to find souvenirs, toys, and random items you didn’t know you needed or existed.

 Check out the Natchitoches Christmas Festival with more than 3,000 lights throughout the downtown district and the Cane River Lake.
 This 90-year-old festival is celebrated for more than six weeks and features visits from Santa, home tours, carriage rides, parades, fireworks, and more.